collective/Collective/source/about.rst

 But I don't like git, I think X (place your favorite VCS here) is better and easier to learn?
 ---------------------------------------------------------------------------------------------

-Ok heard that a lot of times.
-Maybe you did't notice but in text above I was not mentioning git at all.
+OK, I have heard that a lot of times.
+Maybe you didn't notice but in text above I was not mentioning git at all.
 Yes I was always talking about github.
 But why is that different?
 I'm not on a mission how to convert all of you to use git, I want to explore how "social coding" might benefit us.
 If you don't want to use git you can